Skip to main content

 • gameplay

-438 mentions Positive Neutral Negative
+510 mentions Positive Neutral Negative

-• “The gameplay is smooth and rewarding.”
+• “The gameplay is fluid, responsive, and really enjoyable.”

-• “Frustrating gameplay (if you don't like parrying mechanics, don't bother playing this); you have to backtrack through tons of rooms when you die, making the whole process tedious.”
+• “Frustrating gameplay (if you don't like parrying mechanics don't bother playing this), you have to backtrack through tons of rooms when you die making the whole process tedious.”

 • graphics

-261 mentions Positive Neutral Negative
+291 mentions Positive Neutral Negative

 • “The graphics are stunning, with beautifully designed levels that feel alive and immersive.”